rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    * <a target="_blank" href="http://www.signalwarrant.com/automate-creating-lab-virtual-machines-in-azure-with-powershell/">
   Automate Creating Lab Virtual Machines in Azure with PowerShell</a>
-  July 12, 2017 by taking input from a CSV file.
+  July 12, 2017
+  shows how to take input from a CSV file.

 ## More on DevOps #